alexburkush/alexburkush/README.md

 My name is **Alexander Burkush**, and I'm a software developer from Ukraine.

-If you want to contact me, feel free to reach me out on [LinkedIn](https://www.linkedin.com/in/alexander-burkush/).
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/alexander-burkush/).

 <!---
 ### Languages & technologies